mwbrulhardt/feed/docs/source/quickstart.md

 feed = DataFeed([s])
 ```

-If you would like to know more about `feed` visit the [documentation](https://feed.readthedocs.io/en/latest/).!
+If you would like to know more go through our more thorough walkthrough!